burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## The Compiler and Linker.
 Briefly.

 The compiler converts text in a high-level language into instructions for a specific Instruction Set Architecture (ISA) of Computing Device or another machine-dependent representation.
-It saves the results of processing each source file into a correspondent object file.
-Compiled object files augmented with another binary file from static libraries are linked into the final executable.
+It saves the results of processing each source file into a correspondent *compiled object file*.

+*Compiled object files* augmented with another binary file from static libraries are linked into the final executable.
 The language does not specify the internal details of the compilation or linkage - it's under the responsibility of the creators of toolchains.

-The final binary format (ELF for Linux and PE for Windows) is also not under the obligation of a Language; it's under the responsibility of the creators of the Operation System.
+The final binary format ([ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows) is also not under the obligation of creators of Language or userspace developers.
+It's under the responsibility of the creators of the Operation System.
 There are situations when the target device in which the program will be executed has no operating system.
-The case of launching program on target device with no Operation System sometimes is denoted as "Launching on Bare Metal".
-In that later case the format of binary files is typically under the Device Vendor's responsibility (example: PTX, SASS for NVIDIA GPU is provided by NVIDIA).
+The case of launching program on target device with no Operation System sometimes is denoted as *"Launching on Bare Metal"*.
+In that later case the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).

 > ## The Compiler and Linker.
 Details.
 >
 > A high-level overview is presented below if you are curious about how a compiler compiles source code.
-It's possible to be ultimately productive even without the knowledge below.
+It's possible to be productive even without the knowledge below especially during creating only userspace applications.
 If you want to know how things are working and you have that curiosity - you're welcome to read the text below.
-In another case - skip that section.
+In another case - just skip it.
->

 > ### Lexical Analysis
 >
-> The essence of Lexical analysis of the program is in splitting the program text into tokens.
-Separate words or atoms of a program text are some work of source text that cannot be divided further.
+> The essence of Lexical analysis of the program is in splitting the program source code text into tokens.
+Separate words or atoms of a program source code text are some words of source text that cannot be divided further.
 >
 > An important part is that the C/C++ compiler always tries to assemble the longest valid token (in terms of the number of single characters) by processing the text from left to right character by character, even if the result is an unbuildable program.
 Example from [2, p.20]:
 > ```cpp